 “It’s Carter, Matthew Carter.
 And you Miss Taske?”

 “It’s Sofie,” she said as she held out her hand.
 Matthew looked at it briefly before hesitantly taking it in his and shaking it gently.
 Sofie smiled at him as she picked up her bags.
 “Please, walk me back over there Matthew.”

 “Of course, Miss Taske.”

 “Matt?
 Is it okay if I call you that?”
 At his nod, she continued, “Please call me Sofie.
-Calling me ‘Miss Taske’ makes me feel old and well… we’ll just leave it there.”
+Calling me ‘Miss Taske’ makes me feel old and well… we’ll just leave it at that.”

 Matthew looked at her and she swore that she saw his cheeks flush slightly.
 “I was just being polite Miss… I mean Sofie.”

 “Yes…, well… thank you, but it isn’t necessary,” she answered as they got back to the table where the admissions people finally had her files.
 “There’s polite and then there’s formal and in my opinion, you’re being too formal.
 Besides,” she said with a grin as she used her New Germany accent as strongly as she would among her friends and family, “I’m not some noble lady or anything like that.
 I’m a simple girl off a farm on a colonial world.”

 Matthew gave her a closer look while a woman from the admissions department, not a student volunteer, slid a datapad over to her.
 By all appearances, Sofie was right about herself.
 Everything from her deeply tanned skin (probably from her working on the farm she mentioned), her accent and the way she was dressed said that she was a Colonial.
 Denim jeans?
 Who wore those anymore?
 Matthew heard quite a few German accents but hers was unique.